Estimated reading time: 7 minutes

 What Is the Cost?

-Before starting any education program, it’s essential to know whether it’s in your budget.
+Before starting any education program, it’s essential to know whether it’s within your budget.
 Getting caught in student loan debt is tricky, so it’s best to know whether this will be a viable option.

 The career as a medical assistant is stable, and the program is short, meaning that any debt acquired can likely be paid off.
 That said, it doesn’t hurt to inquire about the price before committing.